NC 8 (Winston Road) Widening

 - Concerns grow over Winston Road widening project in Lexington

 - Two Triad BBQ restaurants will have to shut down at current locations

 - Right-of-way acquisition – 2019

 - Start Construction – 2020

 - End Construction – 2021

 It is estimated that more than 35 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $15,733,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.